openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/nova.rst

-New, updated, and deprecated options in Mitaka for Compute
+New, updated, and deprecated options in Newton for Compute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..